milesj/emojibase/README.md

 Matching emoji characters within a string can be difficult, as multiple codepoints, surrogate pairs, variation selectors, zero width joiners, so on and so forth, must be taken into account.
-To make this whole process easier, 4 regex patterns are available in the `emojibase-regex` package for import.
+To make this whole process easier, pre-built regex patterns are available in the `emojibase-regex` package.

 ```
 npm install emojibase-regex --save